fmalina/revisions-blocl/activism/bigcapital.md

 Philip Hammond banned lettings agents’ fees in his 2016 Autumn Statement, which is the biggest victory for private renters to date.

-A key reason for this political failure is that ‘people who don’t experience this issue are in charge’, a third of MPs are buy to let landlords.
+A key reason for this political failure is that ‘people who don't experience this issue are in charge’, a third of MPs are buy to let landlords.

 When individuals lose their homes, they can lose not just their physical shelter